-Students who successfully complete both the second year (Level 5) and the Placement Year will be permitted to progress to Level 6.
-Students who fail to satisfactorily complete the Placement Year will normally revert to the BSc (Hons) Mathematics programme and progress to Level 6 on that basis.
+Students who successfully complete both the second year (Level 5) and the Work Placement Year will be permitted to progress to Level 6.
+Students who fail to satisfactorily complete the Work Placement Year will normally revert to the 3-year programme and progress to Level 6 on that basis.
 The failure will be recorded on the student's final transcript.

-Study at Level 4, Level 5, Level 6 and Level 7 will be as per the main body of this document.
-The additional detail contained in this annex will pertain solely to students registered for the MMath (Hons) Mathematics with Work Placement Year.
+Study at Level 4, Level 5 and Level 6 will be as per the main body of this document.
+The additional detail contained in this annex will pertain solely to students registered for the Work Placement Year option.